-The lessors further confirmed that they have made required filings for relevant Historical Illegal Constructions within the specified time period pursuant to the Decision and other relevant regulations and the government authorities are in the process of handling the application.
+The lessors further confirmed that they have made required filings for relevant Historical Illegal Constructions and the government authorities are in the process of handling the application.

 Under the Lessors' Undertaking, the lessors further covenanted to us that if the Historical and Non-Historical Illegal Constructions of the leased Shenzhen Guangming Properties are required to be demolished, expropriated or to be imposed on other measures which renders performance of the lease agreements impossible or adversely affect our day-to-day use of such properties, the lessors will compensate us for all losses, liabilities and expenses resulting from such title defects.